-The Olympic Games are one of the most popular and prestigious international sporting events attracting thousands of athletes, fans, and journalists.
-The games feature the winter and summer sports and are held every four years but two years apart.
+The Olympic Games are one of the most popular and prestigious international sporting events, attracting thousands of athletes, fans, and journalists.
+The Games are divided into winter and summer sporting events that are each held every four years, so an Olympic event is held every two years.
 Both the Summer and Winter Olympic Games are organized by the International Olympics Committee.
-The most recent Summer Olympics was held in 2016 in Rio de Janeiro, Brazil and attracted 11,238 athletes from 207 countries.
+The most recent Summer Olympics were held in 2016 in Rio de Janeiro, Brazil, and featured 11,238 athletes from 207 countries.
 From just 43 sporting events in 1896, the 2016 Summer Olympics featured a record 306 sporting events.
-The next Summer Olympic Games will be held in Tokyo, Japan in 2020 and is expected to feature 339 sporting events.
+The next Summer Olympic Games will be held in Tokyo, Japan from July 23rd to August 8th, 2021, and are expected to feature 339 sporting events.

 Tokyo – Second Time Lucky

 Tokyo will be hosting the Summer Olympic Games for the second time in the history of the Games.
 It successfully organized the sporting event from October 10-24, 1964.
 The Games of the XVIII Olympiad attracted a total of 5,151 athletes from 93 countries.
 The athletes took part in 163 sporting events with the United States topping the medal table.
 The 1964 Summer Olympic Games radically transformed the city and the country at large.
 Tokyo will become the first Asian city to host the Summer Games twice when it hosts the 2020 Games.
 Overall, Japan will be hosting the Olympic Games for the fourth time, having previously hosted two Winter Games.

 The 2020 Olympic Games